The Best of Everything

 October 28.
 Joan signs her last will and testament.

 December.
-Late in the month, Johnes and Joan meet for drinks at her apartment.
+Late in the month, Joan fixes Johnes drinks at her apartment.
 It's their last meeting in person.
 Also this month, author Shaun Considine (later to write Bette and Joan: The Divine Feud) interviews Joan by phone.

 December 24.
 Carl Johnes receives a Christmas crock-pot in the mail from Joan and the two enthuse about it over the phone.
 (She also gives him an Executive Planner.)